 evidence of English language proficiency, where required; and relevant work or other experience, where appropriate.

-9.4.3.
-Postgraduate taught applications are assessed on the quality of the academic and work-related achievement to date and future potential, relative to other applications for the same course, and within a specific cohort determined by fee status.
+8.4.2.
+Postgraduate taught applications are assessed on the quality of the academic and work-related achievement to date and future potential and relative to other applications for the same course.